-Mr Correy represented a man charged with 11 counts of fraud, two counts of Participating in a criminal group and deriving profit from one, and knowingly deal with proceeds of crime, which has a maximum penalty of 20 years imprisonment.
-Mr Correy had all the offences withdrawn and a new charge of deal with money reasonably suspected of being proceeds of crime.
+Mr Correy represented a man charged with 11 counts of fraud, two counts of participating in a criminal group and deriving profit from one, and knowingly deal with proceeds of crime, which has a maximum penalty of 20 years imprisonment.
+Mr Correy had all the offences withdrawn and a new charge of dealing with money reasonably suspected of being proceeds of crime.
 The deal that Mr Correy got his client was better than all the co-Accused received.
 At sentence, the magistrate did not record a conviction.

-Mr Harb represented a woman who defrauded her employer out of $280,000 dollars over a period of 18 months.
+Joseph represented a woman who defrauded her employer out of $280,000 dollars over a period of 18 months.
 He negotiated the figure to $210,000.
 He convinced the court to give his client 15 months home detention.

 Australian Criminal Law Group represented a client charged with defrauding a charity of $150,000.
 He successfully argued that the court had alternatives to imprisonment and the Magistrate did not send her to jail.